FabienPetitEconomics/WorkingPaperTemplate/README.md

 # Working Paper Template

-WorkingPaperModel is a LaTeX template for working papers designed by Fabien Petit.
+WorkingPaperTemplate is a LaTeX template for working papers designed by Fabien Petit.

 ---------------------